Western use of the swastika in the early 20th century: Latvia

-In Latvia, too, the swastika (known as Fire Cross, ugunskrusts, or Thunder Cross, pērkonkrusts) was used as the marking of the Latvian Air Force between 1918 and 1934, as well as in insignias of some military units.
+In Latvia, the swastika (known as Fire Cross, ugunskrusts, or Thunder Cross, pērkonkrusts) was used as the marking of the Latvian Air Force between 1918 and 1934, as well as in insignias of some military units.
 It was also used as a symbol by the Latvian fascist movement Pērkonkrusts, as well as by other organisations.

 The Latvian left-facing swastika or Thunder Cross dates back to Bronze Age.
 It is widely seen scratched on surfaces like rocks, and on weapons and pottery as a protector sign.

 Norway

 The iron balconies of the building facing Veiten in Bergen are also decorated with swastikas.
 While it may appear that they date back to World War II, as they face the old Gestapo headquarters, they are actually twenty years older.

 The headquarters of the Oslo Municipal Power station was designed by architects Bjercke and Eliassen in 1928–1931.
 The architects knew the swastika as a symbol of electricity and were not yet aware that it had been usurped by the German Nazi party, having swastikas adorn its wrought iron gates.
 Notably, the gates survived the cleanup after the German occupation of Norway during World War II.

 Mikal Sylten took up the swastika as a symbol in 1917 for his antisemitic periodical Nationalt Tidsskrift.